DCLMakerSTEAM/PlottingwithPython1/README.md

 ## Visualization Module: GeoPandas for regions on a map

-[GeoPandas](https://geopandas.org/en/stable/) makes it easy to plot spatially-aggregated data on a map (for instance, number of schools per county).
+[GeoPandas](https://geopandas.org/en/stable/) makes it easy to plot spatially-aggregated data on a map.
+For instance, the number of public schools per county.

 See the [GeoPandas examples](./publicLibraries).